Indianapolis City Market

 The Indianapolis City Market is a historic public market located in Indianapolis, Indiana.
 It was founded in 1821 and officially opened in its current facility in 1886.
 The market building is a one-story, rectangular brick building trimmed in limestone.
 It has a front gable center section flanked by square towers.
 While it was originally a farmers market, it is now a food hall.
 The site was listed on the National Register of Historic Places in 1974.

 History

 The current marketplace was originally two separate buildings called the Market House and Tomlinson Hall.
-The basement became known as the catacombs after a vendor tried to unsuccessfully convert it into a shopping mall.
+The basement became known as the Indianapolis Catacombs after a vendor tried to unsuccessfully convert it into a shopping mall.
 The marketplace was the first place to sell bananas in the city, which were introduced by Italian immigrants that imported the product.
 In 2021, the market received $270,000 in direct subsidies for its operations from the city.